- Will the Federal Reserve provide parking when I come for my interview?

 - How can I find out the status of my application?

-When you submit an application for a Board position, you will receive an e-mail notice advising you that your resumé has been received.
-We receive hundreds of applications for a posted position, and will contact only those applicants whose skills and qualifications best meet the requirements of the posted position.
+- When you submit a resume for a Board position, you will receive an e-mail notice advising you that your resumé has been received.
+We receive hundreds of resume for a posted position, and will contact only those applicants whose skills and qualifications best meet the requirements of the posted position.
 We do contact all applicants who interview for a position and are not selected.

 - Generally how long does it take to fill a position?

 - Some positions can be filled in as little as three weeks, others may take longer.